 Fabric: not quite minky, definitely Muppet-like but with crop circles

 For my faux fur motorcycle vest, I chose this pale aqua faux fur.
 To say it’s my favorite color is an understatement!
 I’ve used it before as accents on this cardigan, and as this hat.
 It’s very warm, but it’s kind of hard to classify.
-Upon feeling it, you’d think it felt a bit like minky, yet it has a good 1/2″ raised pile.
+Upon feeling it, you’d think it felt a bit like minky, a bit like a super soft chenille, yet it has a good 1/2″ raised pile.
 Picture someone’s head shaved with designs in it.

 There’s a little bit of stretch in the fur, so I treated it as a knit, but for the most part, it’s rather stable.
 To go with it, I added a matching rib knit from a thrifted sweater.
 I previously used the body of the sweater for my colorblocked Lisbon cardigan.
 There was ample ribbing leftover and it’s a good color match for the fur.